 - Turn off the heat, then let the syrup sit for 15 minutes longer before straining and discarding the leaves.

-- Keep in the fridge for up to one month or enjoy right away.
+- Store in the refrigerator for up to two weeks, or enjoy right away!

 Loving this minty simple syrup.
 It’s very handy and so easy to make.
 I love that it remains fresh for a long time in the refrigerator.